-Found singly or in small groups in surge areas of reef flats and seaward reefs.
+Found singly or in small schools over coral, bare rock and rubble, in shallow surge zones of outer reefs.
+Very territorial.

 Depth - 0-20m